All Episodes

 Glad you're with us.

-I love the fact that we have we can now say American made, American jobs, American manufacturing, American products made in America.
+I love the fact that we have, we can now say American-made, American jobs, American manufacturing, American products made in America.

-And if you think for a second that there's any other country out there that wants another country to succeed before their country succeeds, then you're you're living in a fantasy world that is not rooted in any kind of what is real reality.
+And if you think for a second that there's any other country out there that wants another country to succeed before their country succeeds, then you're living in a fantasy world that is not rooted in any kind of what is real reality.

 And I think the fact that we want America to succeed and America to be successful is a good thing.

-We got some more job numbers today, and I think this is pretty amazing.
+Got some more job numbers today, and I think this is pretty amazing.

 He said he looked at all the ADP reporting yesterday.